Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 After you sign and return the contract and forms, we will contact the insurance company and request a copy of your claim file.
 This file is called an administrative file.
 Your administrative file contains all the information regarding your case including medical reports, your disability policy, claim notes, and correspondence between you and the insurance company.
 This is the only file that is used in court so it must be complete.

 After the insurance company receives our request, it takes between three and four weeks for them to copy and send us your file.
 Once our team receives your file, we start working on inputting the information into our system.
 This process usually takes a week.
-After that, an attorney will review your claim and contact you to discuss your case.
+After that, the attorney will review your claim and contact you to discuss your case.
 Our attorney will outline the plan for an appeal, and you will provide your input.
 When you agree with what the plan is, we will start the appeal process.

 The appeal plan can take up to 8-12 weeks, but sometimes longer (such as where we have trouble getting information from a doctor’s office or if the insurance company requests an independent medical examination).
 The appeal is then filed with the updated supporting documentation.